All Episodes

 Then let me give you a startling bit of news.

-And you know, I mentioned this at the top of yesterday's program, and I apologize to you because it didn't register with me what I was saying at the moment I was saying it.
+And, you know, I mentioned this at the top of yesterday's program, and I apologize to you because it didn't register with me what I was saying at the moment I was saying it.

-And I glossed over it.
+It's crucially important, and I glossed over it.

 It may have stopped many of you dead in your tracks when you heard me say it.

-Two point eight million votes is the number of votes Romney lost in the popular vote to Obama.
+2.8 million votes is the number of votes Romney lost in the popular vote to Obama.

 But get this.